bfox9900/VIBE99/README.md

 Vibe 2.2 is a universial block editor written in ANS/ISO Forth by Sam Falvo.
 It is used here with written permission from the author.

-Vibe99 began as a port of VIBE but has been expanded to operate even more like vi with more commands added and a ":" command line.
+Vibe99 began as a port of VIBE but has been expanded to operate more like vi.

-VIBE99 operates on a specific file type on TI-99 that consists of 1K blocks of text or data.
-It does not use the DV80 file format that is the default text file used for source code by many TI-99 programs.
+It is VERY important to understand that VIBE is NOT like modern editors.
+Like vi, VIBE has two modes.
+"Visual" mode used to cursor around and changes pages and editing mode where you can change the actual text.
+Some people love this way or working.
+Others ... not so much.
+On top of that VIBE is  "BLOCK" editor meaning it does not edit text files but rather blocks of file space that are 1024 bytes in size.

 ### Hardware Requirements
-- F18 display or Classic99 Emulator or any emulator that has F18 support
+- needs an F18 display for 80 columns or the Classic99 Emulator
+- needs the editor Assembler cartridge

+### Software Requirements to compile VIBE
+- Camel99 Forth version 2.69 or greater
+- Camel99 Forth library disk or the following files on DSK1
+   - DSK1.80COL
+   - DSK1.RKEY
+   - DSK1.BLOCKS
+   - DSK1.TRAILING
-- 32K expanded memory
+   - DSK1.MARKER
-- TI-99 disk system
+   - DSK1.WORDLISTS

 ### Starting VIBE80